-It turns out the owner of this domain has scraped and republished 48 of my posts starting on October 2, 2018.
-Based on previous experience, I knew my relaxing Sunday just went down the toilet.
+It turns out the owner of this domain scraped and republished 48 of my posts starting on October 2, 2018.
+Based on previous experience, I knew that my relaxing Sunday just went down the toilet.

 Do you just want the infringing content removed?
-Do you want to be compensated for the use of your work?
+Are you going to demand compensation for the use of your work?
 Do you want the offender to suffer the consequences of his or her actions?
 Your answer to those questions will dictate your next steps.

-The option that will require the least investment of time and resources on your part is to simply have the infringing content removed and move on.
-If you’re able to track them down, you can try reaching out to the owner of the website directly with either a straightforward request, or a cease and desist notice if you want to be more assertive.
-A lot of sites have a contact page, but if not you can try perusing the Terms and Conditions and Privacy Policies to see if they contain any contact information.
+Simply having the infringing content removed will require the least investment of your time and resources.
+If you’re able to track down the owner, you can try sending a request or a cease and desist notice.
+Many sites have a contact page, but if not you can check the Terms and Conditions and Privacy Policies for any contact information.
 With this website, I struck out on all counts, so my next stop was the ICANN WHOIS Search.

 But not discovering the domain owner’s contact information on ICANN doesn’t mean there’s nothing more you can do.
 In my case, the registrar provided an email address which gets forwarded directly to the domain owner.
 Whether the domain owner responds or complies with your request is another matter.

 You can also ask the listed registrar to provide you with the domain owner’s contact information.
 But in my experience, they’re not likely to turn it over.
 I sent a request to the registrar of the domain infringing on my work, and was told they would not provide the domain owner’s information without a court order.